 Accept the offer of an exchange place

-Once you have been nominated, it is time for you to write your application to the partner university.
-The partner universities are mainly interested in seeing which courses you have already taken and whether they relate to the courses for which you have applied.
+Once you have been nominated, it is time for you to write your application to the host university.
+The host university is mainly interested in seeing which courses you have already taken and whether they relate to the courses for which you have applied.
 It is important that you and your study advisor agree on your study plan.

-When and how you are to write your application to the partner university differs from one university to another.
-Find out what applies on the partner university’s website or get help from your international coordinator.
+When and how you are to write your application to the host university differs from one university to another.
+Find out what applies on the host university’s website or get help from your international coordinator.

 Keep an eye out for the admission decision

-Ultimately, it is up to the partner university to decide whether or not to accept your application.
+Ultimately, it is up to the host university to decide whether or not to accept your application.
 The admission decision will be sent to you directly or to your international coordinator.

 Migration guidelines for fee-paying (non-EU/EEA) students